 Propagating the plant is a great way to keep it in your collection each year.
 While these plants tend to die out within two or three years, you can take cuttings to regrow the plant.

-Aphelandras are propagated by seeds and cuttings.
+Aphelandras are propagated by seeds and stem cuttings.

 Take cuttings from half-ripened wood, or take young growth off with a heel.